|Date:||Fri 27th Aug 2021 - Sat 28th Aug 2021|

 Attendees are expected to have worked through this Lecture Series before coming to the on-location portion of the course.
 Contact us if you have previously purchased this webinar series.

 |We have firm plans to hold all advertised courses and events scheduled between August and December as announced on our website, provided that restrictions will have been lifted by then.
 We would like to reassure you that if you register for one of our upcoming courses, you will or can opt to receive a full refund if the course/event should have to be postponed or cancelled due to restrictions associated with Covid-19.
 We will of course continue to closely monitor developments and government advice, as well as adhering to routine social distancing and anti-viral procedures on the courses.
 As usual, we urge you to not make any non-refundable travel or accommodation arrangements until VetPD has confirmed in writing that the course/event will indeed take place and to have suitable travel insurance in place, should the situation / government advice suddenly change.|

 This two-day practical course was developed for equine veterinarians with some practical experience and a working knowledge in mare reproduction.
 The 1st day will focus on the diagnosis, management and latest techniques in artificial insemination, including semen management to maximize pregnancy rates in barren and subfertile mares.
 The 2nd day will focus on the pregnant mare including management of twin pregnancies, fetal sexing, pre- and post-partum related problems and peri-partum emergencies incl. dystocia & retained fetal membranes etc.

-To participate in the On-Location Portion, attendees are required to have first taken part in the corresponding online Lecture Series ‘Beyond Basics in Mare Reproduction’:
+To participate in the On-Location Portion, attendees are required to have first worked through the corresponding online Lecture Series ‘Beyond Basics in Mare Reproduction’:

 The online Lecture Series addresses the following hot topics via well-illustrated, case-discussions providing a platform for the panel of speakers to share pitfalls, erroneous clinical conclusions and useful tips and tricks: